Anvers Island: Former British Antarctic Survey station

 On Anvers Island, the British Antarctic Survey built and operated a station (Base N) for the purpose of survey and geology.
-It consisted of a hut and was occupied from February 27, 1955, until January 10, 1958.
+It consisted of a hut and was occupied from 27 February 1955, until 10 January 1958.
 In 1958, the station was closed when local work was completed.
-Its hut was loaned to the U.S. Government on July 2, 1963, which converted it into a biological laboratory in January 1965 for use by American scientists at the nearby Palmer Station.
+Its hut was loaned to the U.S. Government on 2 July 1963, which converted it into a biological laboratory in January 1965 for use by American scientists at the nearby Palmer Station.
 The British station was open in support of an air facility from 1969 until 1971.
-It was destroyed by fire on December 28, 1971, while being renovated by the British Antarctic Survey.
+It was destroyed by fire on 28 December 1971, while being renovated by the British Antarctic Survey.
 Debris was removed by the members of the US Antarctic Program in 1990/1991.
 Only concrete foundations remain.

 A skiway was in use from 1969 to 1973.
 The air operations were transferred to Adelaide (Station T) in 1973 when the skiway deteriorated.
-The skiway remained intermittently in use until November 15, 1993.
+The skiway remained intermittently in use until 15 November 1993.